torvalds/linux/Documentation/vm/hmm.rst

-With this, HMM will fault in all pages with at least read (i.e., valid) and for the address == range->start + (index_of_write << PAGE_SHIFT) it will fault with write permission i.e., if the CPU pte does not have write permission set then HMM will call handle_mm_fault().
+With this, HMM will fault in all pages with at least read (i.e., valid) and for the address == range->start + (index_of_write << PAGE_SHIFT) it will fault with write permission i.e., if the CPU pte does yest have write permission set then HMM will call handle_mm_fault().

-Note that HMM will populate the pfns array with write permission for any page that is mapped with CPU write permission no matter what values are set in default_flags or pfn_flags_mask.
+Note that HMM will populate the pfns array with write permission for any page that is mapped with CPU write permission yes matter what values are set in default_flags or pfn_flags_mask.